12-Month Wedding Timeline

 If you have any guests staying at the hotel where your wedding is held, a little welcome bag with goodies is a nice touch, too, and the front office agents can hand them out as guests check in.

-If you are hosting your wedding in a city or region with its own unique culture, like New York, New Orleans, or Savannah, Georgia, there will be plenty of vendors who offer gift bag stuffers themed to that city.
+If you are hosting your wedding in a city or region with its unique culture, like New York, New Orleans, or Savannah, Georgia, plenty of vendors offer gift bag stuffers themed to that city.

-For example, a simple suggestion would be Hawaiian t-shirts with tropical flowers printed on them if your wedding happens to be in Hawaii.
+For example, a simple suggestion would be Hawaiian t-shirts with tropical flowers printed on them if your wedding is in Hawaii.

 Buy Bridal Party Gifts